Getting a flu vaccine is more important than ever in 2022, especially if you’re a frontline health or care worker.

 You may see some bruising or feel stiffness in your muscle where you’ve been injected.
-People also sometimes report mild fever, muscle or joint pain after receiving a vaccination - but these are much less serious than flu symptoms.
+People also sometimes report mild fever or joint pain after receiving a vaccination, but these side effects are much less serious than flu symptoms.

-It’s impossible to get flu from having the flu vaccine because the vaccine doesn’t contain live viruses.
+It’s impossible to get flu from the flu jab because the vaccine doesn’t contain live viruses.

 What are the benefits to you?

 If you are over 65 or have an underlying health condition, getting the flu vaccine significantly reduces your chances of contracting a disease that could send you to hospital or kill you.
 It’s a no-brainer to get it.

 If you work in a frontline health or care role, it’s also important that you get the flu vaccine.
 We know having flu and Covid-19 at the same time is likely to be dangerous.
-Now more than ever, it is important to get protected.
+Now more than ever, it is vital to get protected.